EwanColquhoun/SPNA/README.md

 The models are as follows;
     * Custom user model (SPNAMember)
         - Builds on the Django user model but with specific nursery, SPNA and stripe details relating to payment.
+    * Plan (Plan)
+        - Ensures the subscription plan details are in the backend for enhanced security (changing price, expiry etc).
     * Contact details (Contact)
         - Adds the contact details from the contact form to the database.
     * Articles (Articles)
         - Adds articles for the news page into the database.
+    * Documents (Documents)
+        - Adds member documents for the members' area.

 <!-- ![Data Model](media/readme-images/dataModel.png) -->